hemantdindi/ambari-blueprints-HDP-HDF/README.md

 # hdp-sn-blueprint [WIP]

-#This is tested in a CentOS 7 64 Bit Server
+#This is tested in a CentOS 7 64 Bit Server on a Digital Ocean Droplet

 The below script will configure your single host with all the pre-requisites for a single node HDP 2.5 instance.
 It will setup passwordless-ssh, install ambari-server, ambari-agent and configure them as per you node details.